Harpocrates: Archaeology

-In 2018, archaeologists discovered a bone statuette depicting the god dating back to the 1st century BC.
+In 2018, archaeologists discovered a bone figurine depicting the god dating back to the 1st century BC.
 In addition to the god, two satyrs and a goose are depicted.
 It was discovered during excavations at the ancient Greek city of Tiritaka at Crimea.
-A statue of Harpocrates was also found in Faw, Saudi Arabia dating to the Kingdom of Kinda of late antiquity.
+A statue of Harpocrates was also found in Saudi Arabia at Qaryat al-Faw, the capital of the Kingdom of Kinda in late antiquity.